boompig/splendor/README.md

 # About

-This is a simplified search for the card game splendor.
+This is a simplified search for the card game/board game [Splendor](https://boardgamegeek.com/boardgame/148228/splendor).
 The state is drastically simplified to try to find some approximation of a working solution.

 # How to Run

-* run `search.py`, which conducts the search and displays results
+`python -m splendor`, which conducts the search and displays results

+The `--help` option displays additional options

 ## Search Speed